vectara/vectara-docs/www/docs/learn/hybrid-search.md

 The default value of `lambda` is `0`, which disables exact and Boolean text matching.
 A value of `1` would disable _neural_ retrieval instead, [relying _only_ on Boolean and exact text matching](/docs/learn/enable-keyword-text-matching).
-Experiemnting with the `lambda` value is useful if you're trying to evaluate how a keyword system like one based on Elasticsearch or Solr may compare to Vectara.
+Experimenting with the `lambda` value is useful if you're trying to evaluate how a keyword system like one based on Elasticsearch or Solr may compare to Vectara.

 :::note